 After setting the BIOS to boot on the CD-ROM or DVD-ROM, insert the Windows installation CD and follow the steps to install Windows XP.
 When Windows prompts you (shown at the bottom of screen), press the F6 key to install the third party drivers for the Serial ATA hard drive

 In this case, you need to unzip the drivers for the SATA controller and use the nLite software to integrate them on the Windows XP installation CD.
 This way, XP will be able to recognize your SATA drive.

-If you can not find the proper SATA drivers, or the above tips do not work for you, a final solution is to disable the SATA mode from the BIOS, but this can decrease the performance of your hard drive.
+If you can not find the proper SATA drivers, or the above tips do not work for you, a final solution is to disable the SATA mode from the BIOS, which can decrease your hard drive performance.

 - Access the BIOS setup.

 - Navigate the BIOS and look for the option to disable SATA.

 - Save the BIOS option, and restart the installation of Windows XP.

 - If you can not find this option, a BIOS upgrade may solve your issue